segmentio/objects-go/README.md

   visit [https://segment.com/docs/libraries/go](https://segment.com/docs/libraries/go/) or view the [godocs](http://godoc.org/github.com/segmentio/objects-go).

 ## Description
 Segment’s Objects API allows you to send stateful business objects right to Redshift and other Segment supported data warehouses.
-These objects can be anything that is relevant to your business: product catalogs, inventories, storefronts, etc.
+These objects can be anything that is relevant to your business: products in your product catalogs, partners on your platform, articles on your blog, etc.

 The Objects API lets you `set` custom objects in your own data warehouse.